varas-onemind/varas-onemind.github.io/content/posts/cybergym.md

 ## Limitations

-Varas-OneMind currently relies entirely on the runtime to schedule state-machine execution.
+VARAS-OneMind currently relies entirely on the runtime to schedule state-machine execution.
 The agent cannot explicitly decide to switch to a specific state, making the workflow insufficiently flexible.

 For example, when a data-flow path is a "dead end", the system often continues executing the entire workflow before analyzing another candidate path, resulting in wasted execution time.